getperf/getterm-db/README.md

     **Title:** Getterm: Show remote SSH view
     **Description:**
     Displays the list of Remote-SSH connection hosts in the navigation view.

-### SSH Connection Related
+### SSH Connection

+Use the Remote Explorer provided by Remote-SSH to display the list of hosts.
+Then, right-click on the target host to execute the command.

 - **`getterm-db.openTerminalWithProfile`**
     **Title:** Getterm: Open Terminal
     **Description:**
-    Select a host from the Remote-SSH connection list and launch a terminal by right-clicking on it.
-    _After execution, an SSH connection is initiated based on the selected profile._
+    Right-click on the target host and select **[Getterm: Open Terminal]**.
+This will initiate an SSH connection based on the selected profile and open a terminal.

 - **`getterm-db.openTerminalWithProfileAndCreateNotebook`**
     **Title:** Getterm: Open Terminal & Create Notebook
     **Description:**
-    Select a host from the Remote-SSH connection list and right-click to launch a terminal while simultaneously creating a new notebook.
-    _After connecting, terminal operations are recorded and automatically reflected in the notebook._
+    Right-click on the target host and choose **[Getterm: Open Terminal & Create Notebook]**.
+This command establishes an SSH connection and simultaneously creates a new notebook, automatically logging your terminal activity.

 ### Terminal Operations